Electrical Installation Condition Reports, (EICR)

 EICRs must be kept for the lifetime of the installation they are related to.
 They should be available for any following inspections.
 We use MyDocs to safely and securely share our reports with you.
 It also means you can share any further documents with us too such as building certifications or floor plans, by simply uploadng them to your customer portal.
 Your new EICR report will include such things as the items inspected and tested, the circuit details and test results, observations and recommendations and of course, full details of any problems, faults and issues that must be addressed.
 This helps you gain a full understanding of the state of the electrical installation, and what you need to do to ensure it is compliant with regulations.
 We also provide the full premises report service to include Electrical, Gas, Fire and Air Con certification.

-To ensure the ongoing integrity of any electrical installation within a building, any faults or issues must be fixed withing a certain timeframe by professionals of a minimum standard.
-These faults and issues are what are identified by such processes as ‘Fixed Wire Testing’ and a ‘Thermal Survey.’
-The remedial work is necessary to address those problems and must be undertaken in compliance with saftey rules and regulations.
+To ensure the ongoing integrity of any electrical installation within a building, any faults or issues must be fixed within a certain time frame, 28 days if a rental.
+These faults and issues are identified by such processes as ‘Fixed Wire Testing’ and a ‘Thermal Survey.’
+The remedial work is necessary to address those problems and must be undertaken in compliance with safety rules and regulations.
 Remedial work can cover such things as: “damage, deterioration, defects and dangerous conditions within the installation.”
 You will receive your EICR report and it may contain ‘C1,’ ‘C2,’ or ‘C3’ codes, or ‘further investigation’ recommendations.
 C3 codes do not legally require action, but it is advised, whereas C1 and C2 do need action to be taken as they do mean that the relevant installation elements do not meet the correct standards and are therefore not compliant with Health and Safety legislation and/or are potentially dangerous.

 Below is a guide to fire alarm inspections; these has been broken down into types of systems: